mjg338/Jensens-App/README.md

 https://jensens-app.herokuapp.com

 If you have trouble loading, try a refresh or coming back to the app after a few minutes.
+If the app hasnt been used by anyone recently, it will take 5-10 minutes for the dyno running the app to boot up.
+Once its going the app should run smoothly.